willemvdmierop/GAN_for_carImages_cityscapes/README.md

 <img src="images/Obstructed_CarImage.png" width="420"/> <img src="images/aachen_000000_000019_carImage_zoomed.png" width="420"/>

 These images are the dataset for the different GAN structues that are build.
+The accuracy metrics used are FID and IS score.

 The original GAN structure that we build is a DC GAN, this can be found in the DCGAN_original.py